top of page

 Karen O’Brien (King's College)

-Chapter 19 Divinities and Other Extraordinary Beings in the Sāṃkhya Traditions
+Chapter 19 Non-theism and Divinities and Other Extraordinary Beings in the Sāṃkhya Tradition

 Knut A. Jacobsen (University of Bergen)